-Only the bravest—or most foolhardy—adventurer heads out into the wilds without adequate training, skills, and abilities.
+Only the most brave—or most foolhardy—of adventurers would head out into the wilds without adequate training, skills, and abilities.

-This chapter introduces a number of class feature changes—some minor, and some not-so-minor—to resolve some common balance and theming issues.
-These changes are recommended but not mandatory—use the ones that best suit your game and setting.
+This chapter introduces a number of class changes to resolve balance issues.
+These changes are recommended but not mandatory—use the ones that best suit your game.

-Fierce and rage-driven warriors, barbarians thrive in the dangerous wilds of the world where almost any problem can be solved with a simple swing of an axe.
+Fierce and rage-driven warriors, barbarians can solve almost any problem with a simple swing of an axe.

 When your frenzied rage ends, you lose one unspent hit die.
 If you don't have any hit die remaining, you instead suffer one level of exhaustion.

-Krazak grinned, greataxe in hand, as the frenzied rage burned in his blood once more.
-"Now this is more like it!" he roared happily.
+Krazak grinned, greataxe in hand, as rage burned in his blood again.
+"Now this is more like it!" he roared.

 Shapeshifting agents of nature, druids channel ancient and primal powers in their quest to preserve balance—by force and with blood, if necessary.